 Through lockdowns, school closures, and remote working, we are all spending more time online.
 Some are experiencing telehealth for the first time; whether it is for mental support, request for medical supplies and medications, or reviewing diagnostic results.
 The overall surface area for ransomware attacks has grown significantly in 2020 with more online time and activity.
 And these applications or APIs have shown to be a key attack vector given their high number of vulnerabilities.
 With telehealth and our increasing time online, the opportunity for phishing attacks via email, text, and web applications have increased significantly.

 With so many opportunities for a breach, malware, and ransomware, what can we do?
-It helps to remember that the majority of reported breaches are rooted in human error.
+It helps to remember that most reported breaches are rooted in human error.
 As part of my role as a healthcare subject matter expert, I have followed the data breach lists on the OCR Breach portal (Office of Civil Rights), the agency responsible for investigating and reporting HIPAA Security breaches.

 Reducing human error is key to reducing breaches and ransomware.
 HIPAA regulations require regular training and well-defined process, procedure, and practices to ensure that health records are protected.